 The impairment status of Class 4.23 is undetermined.
-Nonetheless, holders of Interests in this Class will be solicited to vote to accept or reject the Plan.
+Nonetheless, holders of Interests in this Class are entitled to vote to accept or reject the Plan

 All Classes are expected to receive distributions or retain property under the Plan.
 As a result, there are no Classes that are conclusively deemed to have rejected the Plan.